 I will be honest with you.
 When I first tried to make birch covered flowerpots I could not get them to work the way I wanted.
 I spent a few very frustrating hours trying to stick wet springy bark to pots, using a variety of glues with no success.

-It was hubby who suggested ‘why don’t you just mold the bark around the pot, tie it on, and leave it to dry in that shape before you try and stick it’.
-I think I probably looked like a goldfish for a moment while I digested his comment; it is in fact really obvious once someone points it out, and it works like a dream.
+It was hubby who suggested ‘why don’t you just mold the bark around the pot, and leave it to dry in that shape before you try and stick it’.
+I think I probably looked like a goldfish for a moment while I digested his comment.
+It is, in fact, really obvious once someone points it out, and it works like a dream.

 We also painted the rim of our pot with a cream acrylic paint.

-I am absolutely delighted with how our pot turned out - now I’ve found a method that works (thanks hubby!)
-I have all sorts of objects ear-marked for the bark treatment!
+I am absolutely delighted with how our pot turned out.
+Now I’ve found a method that works (thanks hubby!)
+I have all sorts of objects ear-marked for the bark treatment.
 If anyone else has come up with other methods of working with bark I’d love to hear about them, please do leave any tips in the comments below.